Fatal stabbing of Twin Cities man in Hudson comes as more Minnesotans visit bars and restaurants, police say

-Family members have identified the Twin Cities man who was fatally stabbed outside a bar in Hudson, Wis., over the weekend during an encounter that left two of his friends wounded and police on the hunt for suspects.
+Family members have identified the Twin Cities man who was fatally stabbed outside a bar in Hudson, Wis., over the weekend during an encounter that left two of his friends wounded while two suspects are jailed.

 Cain W. Solheim, 26, of New Brighton, was among the three people attacked shortly after 1 a.m.
 Sunday, according to his stepfather and an aunt.